PDAR-workshop/workshop/index.md

 - Session 2 (10:30 - 12:00 EDT) - New Applications
 - Session 3 (12:30 - 14:00 EDT) - Discussion

-With a full program to be announced.
+With a full program to be announced soon.

 Confirmed talks  include:
 - 'Parallel Probabilistic Inference' by Alfons Laarman
 - 'Using Parallelism to Hide the Cost of ML Prover Guidance' by Michael Rawson
 - 'Hacking Shared Memory Parallelism in Vampire'  by Giles Reger
 - 'GPU SAT Solving' by Muhammad Osama
+- More To Be Confirmed

 ### Important dates